0bob0/TAFE-C-/README.md

     A `String` is a series of characters and are declared by surrounding them in quotation marks (single '' or double "" work the same way).
 Example: "This is a string", "A string can include numbers aswell, 1 or 4 or maybe even 7"
   </li>
   <li>
-    An int (short for integer) is a series of numbers and are <b>not</b> contained in quotation marks, these are numbers that don't include decimal points
+    An int (short for integer) is a series of numbers and are <b>not</b> contained in quotation marks, these are numbers that dont include decimal points
   </li>
 </ul>